 Any orders for Products sold through the Website must be placed by following the instructions on the website.

 Orders may also be placed by telephone, letter or email.
-Login details to access the Product will be emailed to the user upon receipt of full payment.
+Login details to access digital Product will be emailed to the user upon receipt of full payment.

 7 Limitation of Liability